Pastina with Cheese: The Recipe That Tastes Like Childhood.

 Yes, that’s why it’s recommended to eat the pastina right after preparation.

-If you let it sit, it will continue to absorb the broth and become less creamy.
+If you let it sit, it will continue to absorb the broth and will become less creamy.

 • Can I prepare the broth in advance?

-Yes, the broth is an ideal ingredient for preparing in advance.
+Yes, broth is an ideal ingredient for advance preparation.

-You can make it a few days before and store it in the refrigerator, or freeze it in small portions to have it ready for use.
+You can prepare it a few days ahead and store it in the refrigerator, or freeze it in small portions to have it always ready to use.

 Author image